vault27/Foundation/crypto.md

 Ciphers can be divided into 3 groups: stream, block and AEAD

 - Stream Ciphers - ou feed one byte of plaintext to the encryption algorithm, and out comes one byte of ciphertext.
 The reverse happens at the other end
-- Block Ciphers - encrypt entire blocks of data at a time; modern block ciphers tend to use a block size of 128 bits (16 bytes).
+- Block Ciphers - encrypt entire blocks of data at a time; modern block ciphers tend to use a block size of 128 bits (16 bytes)

 Limitations:
         - They are deterministic; they always produce the same output for the same input.
 On their own, block ciphers are not very useful because of several limitations
         - You can only use them to encrypt data lengths equal to the size of the encryption block.
 To use a block cipher in practice, you need a scheme to handle data of arbitrary length